Jberrios01/module-1/whereigo/Readme.md

 This file can be found here /user/student/Jorthegreat/whereigo

-The precious file is here /user/student/Jorthegreat
+The previous file is here /user/student/Jorthegreat

 The next Directory can be found here /user/student/Jorthegreat/whatiknow